mark-kubacki/http.upload/README.md

 }
 ```

-… while someone in East Asia would share space on his blog with three friends like this:
+… while someone in East Asia would share space on his blog like this:

 ```
 upload /wp-uploads {